ManikLakhanpal/Guess-The-Flag-iOS/README.md

 ## Usage 🚀

-Using WeSplit is straightforward:
+Using Guess The Flag is straightforward:

-1. Launch the WeSplit application on your iOS device.
+1. Launch the Guess The Flag application on your iOS device.
-2. Enter the total bill amount.
-3. Select the number of people sharing the bill using the provided picker.
-4. Choose a tip percentage from the segmented control or leave it at 0% if no tip is desired.
-5. View the calculated amount owed by each person in the "Final" section.
+2. Start guessing flags from the given options.
+3. Receive immediate feedback on your guess.
+4. Learn interesting facts about each country's flag as you play.

 ## Contributing 🤝

-WeSplit is an open-source project, and contributions are welcome!
+Guess The Flag is an open-source project, and contributions are welcome!
 If you'd like to contribute to the project, follow these steps:

 1. Fork the repository and create your branch.
 2. Make your changes and ensure the code follows the project's style guidelines.
 3. Test your changes thoroughly.
 4. Submit a pull request detailing the changes you've made.

-If you encounter any issues or bugs while using WeSplit, please feel free to contact me.
+If you encounter any issues or bugs while using Guess The Flag, please feel free to contact me.
 I'll ensure they are addressed promptly.

 ## Contact Me 📧